Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 # Re-arranging into Increments

-The construction so far creates a linear number of large NOT gates.
+The construction so far creates a linear number of NOT gates.
-If we broke them down into Toffoli gates individually, we would use a quadratic number of gates overall.
+However, because those NOT gates have many controls, individually breaking them down into Toffoli gates would create a quadratic number of gates overall.
 Instead, we will re-arrange the NOT gates so that we can simplify the circuit.

 Because both phase shift gates and controls don't affect whether or not a wire is ON, we can move controlled-NOT gates over phase shift gates as long as the phase shift applies to one of the control wires (as opposed to the target wire).
 We can also move controlled-NOTs over other controlled-NOTs under the same conditions, as long as the other controlled-NOT cancels its effects by happening twice.

-This freedom of movement is all we need to re-arrange the controlled-NOTs we've built up into an increment gate and a decrement gate:
+This freedom of movement is all we need to re-arrange our controlled-NOTs into an increment gate and a decrement gate:

 ![Merging controlled nots into an increment and decrement](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/Merging_Controlled_Nots_into_Increments.gif)

-Here's the start, intermediate, and end states of the circuits:
+Here's where we were before moving controls, where we ended up after moving controls, and the final compact circuit after simplifying:

 ![From Controlled Phase Shift to Incremented Phase Shifts](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/From_Controlled_Phase_Shift_to_Incremented_Phase_Shifts.png)

-The final state ends up being surprisingly simple; does it really work?
+The final state ends up being surprisingly simple... but why does it work?
-Let's try to understand how it implements a controlled phase shift.
+Let's try to understand how controls can be replaced by incrementing.

-Think of each phase shift gate as adding or subtracting some value from a global counter, but the gate only fires and adjust the counts when the wire the phase shift gate is on is ON.
-Here is a simplified view of the overall pattern:
+Think of each phase shift gate as adding or subtracting some value from a global counter, but the gate only fires and adjusts the count when the wire the phase shift gate is on is ON.
+If the smallest phase shift gate adds $a$ into the global counter, then here is the overall pattern of gates:

 ![Incremented Shifts Pattern](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/Incremented_Shift_Pattern.png)

+(Note that the "+1" and "-1" gates are working on the 2's complement value stored in the wires, not the global counter.
+Sorry if that's confusing.)

 There are two important details to notice.
-First, the phase shift gates on each individual wire are opposites (not counting the top-most wire, which stores the lowest value bit).
+First, except for the top-most wire, the phase shift gates on each individual wire are opposites.
 Second, each phase shift gate inside the increment and decrement gates subtracts an amount equal to the sum of the amounts added by the phase shift gates that are higher-up and outside the increment and decrement gates.

 Suppose the $k$'th wire is OFF, and all the wires for lesser bits are ON.
 Then every wire up to and including the $k$'th wire will get toggled by the increment gates.
 Furthermore, the inside gate on the $k$'th wire will fire while the outside gates on the lower bit wires will fire.
-But the inside gate of the $k$'th subtracts the same amount that all of the outside gates on the lesser wires add.
+But the inside gate of the $k$'th wire subtracts the same amount that all of the outside gates on the lesser wires add.
 Therefore the phase shift gates on the wires up to and including the first OFF bit have no net effect.

 Suppose the $k$'th wire is OFF, but some lower bit wire is also OFF.